Neonatal Intensive Care Unit (NICU) Room

 What you can expect to see when entering the NICU

-As you enter the NICU at Children’s, you will encounter machines and equipment that are unfamiliar to you.
+As you enter the Neonatal Intensive Care Unit (NICU) at Children’s, you may encounter machines and equipment that are unfamiliar to you.
 This section is focused on introducing you to the tools necessary for the care of your baby.
 Many of these terms may be new to you.

 Our goal is to help you understand by explaining the more common terms used in our NICU.

 Your baby's bed

 There are many different types of beds that your baby may be in.
 They include:

 - Radiant warmer – an open bed that provides easy access to your baby for the initial moments of care, measures temperature and keeps the baby warm

 - Isolette – a closed incubator that reduces sound and keeps the baby warm while he/her are growing

 - Bassinet/crib – where your baby will sleep after he/she has grown and is able to maintain body temperature

 Monitoring your baby